Laxmannegi/C-I/README.md

 Note: Static members of a class doesn't require the instance of class for initailization or execution also, where as non-static members of a class require the instance of class both for initialization and execution.

 - Static variables of a class are initialized immediately once the execution of class starts, where as instance variables are initialized only after the creating the class instance as well as each and every time the instance of class is created.
-- In the life cycle of a class a static varible is initialized one and only one time, whereas instance variables are initialized for 0 times if no instance are created and n times if n instances are created.
+- In the life cycle of a class a static variable is initialized one and only one time, whereas instance variables are initialized for 0 times if no instance are created and n times if n instances are created.

 - Initialization of instance/non-static variables is associated with instance creation & constructor calling, so instance variables can be initialized thru the constructor also.